ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 amplify auth login --client-id apicentral
 ```

-A dialog box will automatically open.
-Enter your valid credentials (email address and password), and after the **Authorization Successful** message is displayed, go back to the AMPLIFY CLI.
+A dialog box is shown.
+Enter your valid credentials (email address and password), and after the authorization successful message is displayed, go back to the AMPLIFY CLI.

 If you are a member of multiple AMPLIFY organizations, select an organization and continue.